-where CEloss is the cross-entropy loss function, Wmjtsc∈R1×V is the prediction of the mj-th masked word, wmj[:V] is the ground truth of the mj-th masked word in one-hot format.
+where CEloss is the cross-entropy loss function, Wmjtsc∈R1×V is the prediction of the mj-th masked word, and wmj[:V] is the ground truth of the mj-th masked word in one-hot format.

-Appearing Time Predicting To enhance the temporal level video representation learning, we align the TSC embedding and the video segment feature through the appearing time prediction task.
+Appearing Time Prediction Temporal level video representation learning is enhanced by aligning the TSC embedding with the video segment feature through the appearing time prediction task.
 This task aims to predict the appearing temporal segment of the TSC.
-With the sentence inputted to the TSC decoder claimed in Eq. [eqtsc] - [final], the intermediate weight attenL at the final decoding block is extracted for further prediction.
-Note that the weight attenL represents the correlation between the TSC and the features of the video segments, as shown in Eq. [attn].
+Along with the sentence inputted to the TSC decoder claimed in Eq. [eqtsc] - [final], the intermediate weight attenL at the final decoding block is extracted for further prediction.
+The weight attenL represents the correlation between the TSC and the features of the video segments, as shown in Eq. [attn].
 Therefore, we take attenL as the time prediction result Ptsc.
 Compared to the ground truth appearing segment ttsc∈{1,2,...,T}, the loss of appearing time prediction is as shown in Eq. [tpeq].

 Ptsc=attenL